IIHS awards fewer vehicles with Top Safety Pick+ over tougher criteria for headlights

-The Insurance Institute for Highway Safety continues to add requirements to qualify for the 2020 Top Safety Pick and Top Safety Pick+ awards., as the overall number of vehicle models awarded rises.
+The Insurance Institute for Highway Safety continues to add requirements to qualify for the Top Safety Pick and Top Safety Pick+ awards, as the overall number of vehicle models awarded rises.

-IIHS said vehicles must have good or acceptable headlights as standard equipment to qualify for 2020 Top Safety Pick+ award.
-Good or acceptable-rated headlights may be optional for the IIHS' regular Top Safety Pick award, the institute said.
-Vehicles must also offer "advanced" or "superior" front crash prevention technology to win either award.
+IIHS said vehicles must have "good" or "acceptable" headlights as standard equipment to qualify for the 2020 Top Safety Pick+ award.
+Headlights rated "good" or "acceptable" may be optional for the Top Safety Pick award, the institute said.
+Vehicles must also offer "advanced" or "superior" front-crash prevention technology to win either award.

-Twenty-three vehicles received the Top Safety Pick+ Award, down 7 from 2019.
+Twenty-three vehicles received the Top Safety Pick+ award, down seven from 2019.
 IIHS President David Harkey told Automotive News that the decrease came from more-stringent criteria for headlights.

 Only one Detroit 3 vehicle made the list -- the Cadillac XT6, for models built after October 2019.
 The California-built Tesla Model 3 also qualified.